0xmashrafee/ReadyQueue-OS/README.md

 ---

-## The 6 algorithms — quick explanation
+## The 6 algorithms used here — quick explanation of all

 | Algorithm | Simple explanation | The catch |
 |-----------|-------------------|-----------|